RadicalEd360/ArchUSB/README.md

 I was happy with it being headless and did not install a desktop environment, your purposes may be different than mine.
 **You may want to install a desktop environment**.

 Keep in mind that any package you install **adds space to the disk and will take more time to copy into ram**.

-After you are done installing packages, **I highly reccomend you clear pacmans cache** with `pacman -Scc` to cut down on disk space.
+After you are done installing packages,
+**I highly reccomend you clear pacmans cache** with `pacman -Scc`.